-The District purchased additional Educational Technology including: cameras, I-pads, and televisions to support In-Person and Distance Learning.
-The District also purchased additional student laptops through the Emergency Connectivity Grant and ESSER III Funds to provide for devices at home during the pandemic.
+The District purchased additional Educational Technology including: cameras, I-pads, and televisions to support student learning.
+The District also purchased additional student laptops through the Emergency Connectivity Grant and ESSER III Funds to provide for 1:1 devices for 3rd-8th Grade Students at home and in classroom.